How local authorities and health boards should implement the Real Living Wage.

 6. Issues for providers working in multiple local authority and health board areas

-It is therefore unhelpful to apply a time-limit for providers to accept revised rates and/or price uplifts relating to the Real Living Wage.
-However, providers should respond to offers within a reasonable timescale and make the local authority/health board aware of issues to ensure it does not impact on the budget setting process.
+It is therefore unhelpful to apply a time-limit for providers to accept revised rates and/or price uplifts relating to the RLW.
+However, providers should respond to offers within a reasonable timescale and make the local authority / health board aware of issues to ensure it does not impact on the budget setting process.

-Where local authorities and health boards commission services from the same provider they will need to ensure good communication and handling arrangements are in place to avoid the possibility of duplication of funding or gaps in funding.
+Where local authorities and health boards commission services from the same provider they will need to ensure good communication and handling arrangements are in place, with evidence provided where required (for example, a record of refusal by the commissioning authority to pay the fee) to avoid the possibility of duplication of funding or gaps in funding.

 7. Direct payment recipients and personal assistants

-Personal assistants, funded via a direct payment, will also be in scope.
-The uplift for personal assistants should be provided through increasing the amount of the direct payment.
-It should cover the uplift to the Real Living Wage and associated workforce costs including National Insurance and pension contribution on-costs.
+Personal assistants, funded via a Direct Payment, will also remain in scope.
+The uplift for personal assistants should continue to be provided through increasing the amount of the direct payment.
+It should cover the uplift to the RLW and associated workforce costs including National Insurance and pension contribution on-costs.

-The Social Services and Well-being (Wales) Act 2014 Part 4 Code of Practice (Meeting Needs) confirms that direct payments can be provided for any identified need for care and support a local authority is to meet.
+The Social Services and Well-being (Wales) Act 2014 Part 4 code of practice (meeting needs) confirms that direct payments can be provided for any assessed, eligible need for care and support.

 The Code requires that the value of a direct payment made is equivalent to the estimate of the reasonable cost of securing the care and support required, subject to any financial contribution or reimbursement the recipient is required to make.
 The value must be sufficient to enable the recipient, or their representative, to secure the care and support required to a standard the local authority considers reasonable and must include inherent costs associated with being a legal employer, or by providing sufficient financial support to purchase an adequate legal service.
-The value of the direct payment could also be influenced by the payment of the Real Living Wage to other social care workers such as domiciliary care workers.
+Local authorities will therefore need to ensure the value of any Personal Assistant element of the direct payment remains consistent with the payment of the RLW to other social care workers such as domiciliary care workers.

-The Code sets out specific requirements for the review of the suitability of direct payment arrangements including financial monitoring, repayment and discontinuation of direct payments and mitigating potential risks.
-Local authorities should use existing review mechanisms to identify whether any uplift to the direct payment intended to be passed on to the personal assistant is being used in the way in which it was intended i.e. whether it is being passed on as an uplift to pay.
+The Code also sets out specific requirements for the review of the suitability of direct payment arrangements including financial monitoring, repayment and discontinuation of direct payments and mitigating potential risks.
+Local authorities should use existing review mechanisms to confirm uplifts to the direct payment are being passed on as an uplift to personal assistants' pay.

 8. Monitoring